nymea/nymea-docs/src/pages/documentation/users/usage/configuration.md

 ### ZigBee

 The ZigBee section allows to manage ZigBee networks within nymea.
 A ZigBee network requires dedicated hardware in order to form a network and add native ZigBee devices into the system.
-Once a network has been created, the network can be opend in order to allow new ZigBee nodes to join the network.
+Once a network has been created, the network can be opened in order to allow new ZigBee nodes to join the network.
 If the ZigBee device is supported, a new thing will appear once the node has been recognized and initialized from an installed ZigBee plugin.

 The list of supported ZigBee integrations can be found [here](https://preview.nymea.io/documentation/resources/integrations/?technology=zigbee).